somedatapacket/docs.humio.com/content/api/cluster-management-api.md

 ## Manage your cluster

-All cluster operation on the Humio cluster presumes a running Kafka/Zookeeper cluster.
+All cluster operations on the Humio cluster presumes a running Kafka/Zookeeper cluster.
 All Humio instances in a cluster must be hooked up to the same Kafka cluster, preferably being able to talk to more than one Kafka and zookeeper server instance.